How can I fundraise for my favorite candidate or organization?

 FINDING YOUR COMMUNITY FORMS

 You can see your list of forms on your My Fundraising page.
-To view this page, click the blue icon of a person in the navigation bar at the top of your screen to open the User menu, and then select "My fundraising" in the dropdown.
+To view this page, open the User menu by clicking the blue icon of a person at the top of your screen, and then select "My fundraising" in the dropdown.

-Once you see your list of community forms, click on your form’s name to go to the live preview of your form with the Promote and Edit options.
+Once you see your list of community forms, click on your form’s name to view the form with the Promote and Edit options.

 DATA FROM COMMUNITY FORMS

 Your community forms have a lot of useful data.
 To access it, you will need to go to the Statistics page for your form.
-Once you are on your form, click the "Stats" button on the form navbar.
+Once you are viewing your form, click the "Stats" button on the form navigation bar.

 The Statistics page will show you a table of the contributions made on that form, broken down by refcode.
-The table includes the number of contributions (Count), number of visits to the form (Visits), conversion rate, the percent of contributions made on mobile for each refcode, the total amount donated on each refcode with the average contribution size in parentheses, how many of the contributions made were recurring, dollar amount of contributions made as recurring, and an estimate of how much recurring will bring over time.
+For each refcode, the table includes the number of contributions (Count), number of visits to the form (Visits), conversion rate, percent of contributions made on mobile, total amount donated with the average contribution size in parentheses, how many of the contributions made were recurring, and how much money was brought in by recurring contributions.

-Below the table, you should see an “Additional tools” option.
-Toggle the dropdown menu and you’ll be able to download a CSV of contributions.
+Below the table, you should see an “Additional tools” dropdown.
+Open the dropdown menu and you’ll be able to download a CSV with the donor data (including names and email addresses) for all of your contributions.

-The admins for the entity you are fundraising for on a community form will not be able to edit the form, but they will have access to the form’s statistics.
+The admins for the group you are fundraising for on a community form will not be able to edit the form or view its Statistics page, but they will have access to the form’s donor data.

 NOTE FOR ADMINS